 A best interest assessment is a process to consider authorisation of deprivation of liberty for those people.
 In England, to act as a Best Interest Assessor, you must complete an approved Best Interest Assessor.
-This will be soon a requirement in Wales.

 On successful completion of the course you will be qualified to act as a Best Interest Assessor (BIA) and to carry out best interest assessments.

 >>> What about the LPS?